Setting Up Code Signing for iOS Projects

 Adding Match to the Fastlane lane

-On CircleCI, Fastlane Match will need to be run every time you are going to generate an Ad-hoc build of your app.
-The easiest way to achieve that is to create a custom Fastlane lane just for that.
-It is best practice to create a Fastfile similar to the following:
+On CircleCI, Fastlane Match will need to be run every time you build and sign your app.
+The easiest way to do this is to add the

-fastlane match to work correctly, you must add
+match action to work correctly, you must add

 before_all in your

 Fastfile.
-This ensures that a temporary Fastlane keychain is used.
+This ensures that a temporary Fastlane keychain with full permissions is used.
+Without using this you may see build failures or inconsistent results.

 # fastlane/Fastfile default_platform :ios platform :ios do before_all do setup_circle_ci end desc "Build and run tests" lane :test do scan end desc "Ad-hoc build" lane :adhoc do match(type: "adhoc") gym(export_method: "ad-hoc") end ... end